 - Great technical characteristics.

 It is not surprising that the most popular cameras out there (at least in the vast Flickr community) are smartphones.

 The most popular camera models in the Flickr community.

 Please note that I am not referring to the classic snapshot, for which any camera is a good camera.

-Instead, I want to discuss the use of a smartphone as a tool for the photographer to do their job, and I’ll talk a little about smartphone cameras in general as well as common smartphone photography accessories that you may want to use.
+Instead, I want to discuss the use of a smartphone as a tool for the photographer to do their job.
+I’ll talk a little about smartphone cameras in general as well as common smartphone photography accessories that you may want to use.

 Are Compact Cameras Really Dead?

-At the moment, smartphones do not come with interchangeable lenses (at least not like DSLR and mirrorless cameras do) – making compact cameras the most natural comparison.
+At the moment, smartphones do not come with interchangeable lenses (at least not like DSLR and mirrorless cameras do).
+This makes compact cameras the most natural comparison.

 Personally, I think that smartphones will eventually stifle the market for entry-level point-and-shoot compact cameras.
 However, until that happens, accept your smartphone for what it is and use it accordingly to achieve great shots.